Joanaigs/Predict-Shopper-Behaviour-IA-Proj2/README.md

 * You are ready to run the notebook!

 All the cells already have the output underneath.
-If you choose to run keep in mind that the commented cells take to long to run and are not necessary.
-This are the GridSearch to find the best parameters and the creation of the features graph.
-To be able run the classification algorithms you need to run everything, but the plots, in the data analysis and everything in the data pre-processing.
+If you choose to run, keep in mind that the commented cells take very long to run and are not necessary.
+Especially the GridSearch code block, that finds the best parameters, and the creation of the features graphs.
+To be able to run the classification algorithms you need to run everything that is part of the data analysis and the data pre-processing, except the plots.

 Turma 9 Grupo 94

-Joana Santos, up202006279
+- Joana Santos, up202006279
-Mafalda Costa, up202006417
+- Mafalda Costa, up202006417
-Mariana Carvalho, up202007620
+- Mariana Carvalho, up202007620